 - To use translational (epidemiologic, clinical, experimental) methods to investigate the etiology of cardiovascular diseases, mental disorders, and other chronic disorders that are common in primary care

 - To advance primary care by addressing research questions arising from clinical settings and providing knowledge and skills to primary care personnel

-- To develop a regional primary care database for research, and organizational and quality development in primary care
+- To develop a regional primary care database for research, and organisational and quality development in primary care

 - To develop, implement, and evaluate methodologies and interventions for improving nutrition and mental health, increasing physical activity, and reducing chronic disease risk among children, adolescents, and their families

-- To understand the dynamic interplay between population health, demographic changes, and social and physical neighborhood environments
+- To understand the dynamic interplay between population health, demographic changes, and social and physical neighbourhood environments

 - To collaborate with international researchers based at top-ranked universities